-- a.
-This is a cost reimbursement contract. - b.
-A Periodic Expenditure Report (PER), along with supporting documentation, will be required before a reimbursement will be made to sub-grantee. - c.
-Sub-grantees will be required to attend a PER 101 training during the contract period. - d.
-PERs will be submitted quarterly to Volunteer Florida's online PER submission system: https://volunteerfl.mccicloud.io/forms/sgp.
+a.
+This is a cost reimbursement contract.

+- b.
+A Periodic Expenditure Report (PER), along with supporting documentation, will be required before a reimbursement will be made to the grantee. - c.
+Grantees will be required to attend a PER 101 training during the contract period. - d.
+PERs will be submitted quarterly to Volunteer Florida's online PER submission grantee Portal system: https://volunteerfl.mccicloud.io/forms/sgp.